Multi-Agent Low-Dimensional Linear Bandits: Benefit of Collaboration in High Dimensions

 (iii) when $T = \Omega(e^{d})$, $r_{C}(T) = \Omega(1)$. \\

 Two remarks are now in order. \\

 {\bf{Remarks}:}

-1. \textbf{Matching an oracle's regret rate, asymptotically:} Corollary \ref{cor:collabbenefit} shows the power of collaboration in a large multi-agent system, as the regret scaling for any agent $i \in [N]$ matches that of a genie who is already aware of the subspace containing $\theta^*$ and can play Projected LinUCB on that subspace \cite{hassibi_PSLB}.
+1. \textbf{Matching an oracle's regret rate, asymptotically:} \ref{cor:collabbenefit} shows the power of collaboration in a large multi-agent system, as the regret scaling for any agent $i \in [N]$ matches that of a genie who is already aware of the subspace containing $\theta^*$ and can play Projected LinUCB on that subspace \cite{hassibi_PSLB}.
 This demonstrates that the cost of subspace search can be amortized across agents and only contributes a lower order term in regret, despite agents communicating infrequently (a total of $O(\log T)$ number of pairwise communications by every agent) and exchanging a limited number of bits in each communication (no sample sharing).
+Furthermore, the discussion in Section \ref{subgossreg} implies that in the absence of sample sharing between agents, an agent will incur $\Omega(m\sqrt{T})$ regret for finding $\theta^*$ in the correct subspace.
 Thus, \name \ Algorithm is \emph{near-optimal} even in high-dimensional settings with large number of subspaces and agents.

 2. \textbf{Finite-time gains due to faster search of subspaces with collaboration:} The observations following the Corollary \ref{cor:collabbenefit} show that even the single agent running \name \ without communications is able to utilize the side information and incur lower regret ($O(m\sqrt{T}\log T + d\sqrt{T})$), compared to an agent running OFUL \cite{oful} without any side information.
 However, the time taken by the single agent running \name \ to reap the benefits of the subspace side information is very large in high-dimensional settings ($T=\Omega(e^d)$).
 In contrast, the ability of a multi-agent system to learn the right subspace faster is what leads to large collaborative gain of $r_{C}(T)= \Omega\left(\frac{d}{\log d}\right)$ by time $T=\Omega(d)$.
 These gains are also observed empirically in Figure \ref{fig1}.
 These gains are more pronounced and are observed for large duration of time in settings with large $d$, which is typical in many modern applications.